 Any staff members working in licensed entities and establishments are required to have alcohol training.
 What is good about alcohol certification?
 One of the many benefits of training is that, should a liquor liability claim be filed against you, certification will show that you exercised due diligence in the legal sense, which could possibly lessen your liability.

-A very important aspect of this training teaches any employees who are serving alcohol to recognize when a patron is at risk of becoming intoxicated.
+This training teaches any employees who serve alcohol to recognize when a patron is at risk of becoming intoxicated.
 This can include tracking the number of drinks a patron has had.
 Servers can also be trained to notice the other signs of intoxication, such as impaired movement and slurred speech.

 Another very important aspect of alcohol training involves being able to spot patrons who are underage.
-This can be done by asking for their ID, as well as by being able to recognize and report the possibility that a patron’s ID was been forged or altered in some way.
-The reason that this is so important is that many providers of liquor liability insurance exclude coverage where underage patrons become intoxicated.
+This can be done by asking for their ID, as well as by being able to recognize and report the possibility that a patron’s ID was forged or altered in some way.
+This is important because many providers of liquor liability insurance exclude coverage where underage patrons become intoxicated.

-Again, when servers are trained to recognize these signs, and you have the right coverage, it can provide you with the ability to demonstrate that you made every attempt possible to limit or refuse the sale of alcohol to those patrons deemed at risk of intoxication or who were underage.
+Again, when servers are trained to recognize these signs, and you have the right bar insurance, you can demonstrate that you made every attempt possible to limit or refuse the sale of alcohol to those patrons deemed at risk of intoxication or who were underage.

-In addition to protecting yourself, having liquor liability insurance and alcohol certification also means that you are taking steps to protect the public by limiting alcohol sales.
-If you ensure your patrons’ drinks are limited by training your staff to recognize intoxication risk, the likelihood of being charged for lack of liquor liability insurance due to any unruly behavior—such as on-premises altercations or driving while intoxicated—may be greatly lessened.
+In addition to protecting yourself, the insurance required for bars and alcohol certification also means that you are taking steps to protect the public by limiting alcohol sales.
+If your patrons’ drinks are limited by training your staff to recognize intoxication risk, the likelihood of being charged for lack of liquor liability insurance due to any unruly behavior—such as on-premises altercations or driving while intoxicated—may be greatly lessened.

 There are many other ways to be proactive about limiting claims made against your business.
-For instance, you can also train employees to refuse serving alcohol to patrons who are obviously intoxicated.
+For instance, you can also train employees to refuse to serve alcohol to patrons who are obviously intoxicated.
 You can also implement a policy of strict measurement for mixed drinks.

-You can also encourage that patrons use a designated driver, as well as ensure that the phone numbers for local taxi companies are placed in plain view of all patrons.
-Not only will this be a proactive action on your part, but, should a patron make a claim against you, they cannot say they didn’t see the signs for taxi and designated drivers, as they were placed in plain view of all patrons.
+You can also encourage patrons to use a designated driver and place the phone numbers for local taxi companies in plain view of all patrons.
+Not only will this be a proactive action on your part, but should a patron make a claim against you, they cannot say they didn’t see the signs for taxis and designated drivers.

 Finding the Right Insurance Company for Liquor Liability

 The long-term success of your business depends on the right mix of liquor liability insurance features.
-If you are unsure about the kind of coverage that’s right for you, it becomes absolutely essential to obtain expert advice.
+If you are unsure about the kind of coverage that’s right for you, we can provide expert advice.

-Finding the right company is also important because they will know how to tailor your policy to the size of your business.
+Finding the right company is also important because they will know how to tailor your bar insurance to the size of your business.
 They will also be able to adjust your policy based on the type and value of your company.

-Of course, not all insurance companies will be created equally, which is why you need to compare them.
-When you begin your search, it’s important to ensure that all liquor insurance companies you are comparing are qualified to provide you advice about your liquor liability insurance.
-Not doing so could result in incorrect or inconsistent coverage and the loss of thousands of dollars due to legal fees and claim settlements.
+Of course, not all insurance companies are created equally, which is why you need to compare them.
+When you begin your search, it’s important to ensure that they are qualified to provide advice about your liquor liability insurance.
+Not doing so could result in incorrect or inconsistent coverage, paying too much, and the loss of thousands of dollars due to legal fees and claim settlements.

-Your policy will be tailored to your unique needs when you consult with an insurance provider that has intimate knowledge of liquor liability laws.
+At Tabak Insurance Agency, your policy will be tailored to your unique needs because we have an intimate knowledge of liquor liability laws.
 You’ll also benefit from a company that knows how to best address all of the risks which you carry as an establishment that serves alcohol.